Blockstream/docs/liquid/node_setup.rst

 Overview
 --------

+Liquid is built using open-source `Elements <https://github.com/ElementsProject/elements>`_ code.
+This is why we'll download the application from the Elements repository, execute commands against elementsd (daemon) and elements-cli (client), and edit things like the elements.conf config file.

+As the Elements code defaults to using the live Liquid network, we'll be referring to installing and running Liquid, and not Elements, within this guide and throughout the `docs.blockstream.info <https://docs.blockstream.com>`_ site.

 In this section we will look at how to install and run a full Liquid client node and use the configuration file to switch the node between:

 * Connecting to the live Liquid network.